Clumping of Nerve Roots

 - Localized infection

 There is no cure for arachnoiditis.
-Certain treatments, such as epidural steroid injections or traditional spine surgery, can often exacerbate the condition.
+Certain treatments, such as epidural steroid injections or traditional open spine surgery, can often exacerbate the condition.
 Also, if you’ve experienced any of the painful symptoms commonly associated with arachnoiditis, keep in mind that these symptoms mimic the symptoms of several different spinal conditions.
 For more information, contact Laser Spine Institute today.
 We’ll review your MRI or CT scan to determine your eligibility for one of our outpatient procedures.